phidatahq/phidata/README.md

 ## ✨ Motivation

 Most AI Apps are built as a house of cards because engineers have to build the Software, Application and Infrastructure layer separately and then glue them together.
-This leads to brittle systems that are hard to maintain and productionize.
+This leads to brittle systems that are hard to maintain, monitor and productionize.

 Phidata bridges the 3 layers of software development and provides a paved path to production-ready AI.